The Encyclopedia of American Songs and Musicals

 4 Located in the heart of Manhattan, 42nd Street connects the Hudson River to East River crossing by the way Broadway and Times Square.
 Famous for its nightlife, its theaters and popular shows, it belongs especially to the screen legend since it was featured in a musical movie.

-" 42nd Street " came out in March, 1933.
+" 42nd Street " was released in March, 1933.
 It was based on the semi-autobiographical novel by the young dancer Bradford Ropes, depicting the life behind the scenes of the production of a musical play entitled Pretty Lady at the worst moment of the 1929 crisis.

 The movie was the first one in many respects: first partnership